 AISI believes that the most positive factor of low-fuel-price-driven demand for passenger aircraft comes from the improvement of operator balance sheets.
 Operators and their lessors greatly benefit from the ability of operators to comfortably service leases while seeking to open new routes that might not have been feasible to operate in a high fuel price environment.
 This results in an overall increase in demand for both new and used aircraft as operators strive to meet growing passenger demand resulting from low-fuel-price-driven and more affordable, fare levels.
 We do not expect rapid, unmanageable increases in jet fuel prices in the near to medium term.

-Both the Boeing Company ("Boeing") and Airbus S.A.S. ("Airbus") are predicted to markedly increase monthly production rates through the end of the decade:
+Both The Boeing Company (Boeing) and Airbus S.A.S.
+(Airbus) are predicted to markedly increase monthly production rates over the next 20 years as shown below: